|Raw||1-2 Months||1-2 Months||6 Months|

 Handling Pine Nuts

 A lot of effort goes into shelling pine nuts.
 For pine nuts with a soft texture, use a roller.
-Put pine nuts in a sealed bag removing extra air out of the bag, then put the bag on a hard board and use the roller to roll over the nuts in the bag.
+Put pine nuts in a specialty bag removing extra air out of the bag, then put the bag on a hard board and use the roller to roll over the nuts in the bag.
 Stop rolling the roller when you hear the cracking of the pine nuts which means that the meat of the nuts is coming out.
 After you are done removing all the meat, take out all the nuts and remove any shells that have not been removed.

 Cooking of Pine Nuts